XRefresh

 Why is dual monitor setup great for web development?

-One display is fully dedicated to your browser window showing page you are currently editing.
-With XRefresh you don't need to switch between windows.
+One display is fully dedicated to your browser window showing the page you are currently editing.
+With XRefresh you don’t need to switch between windows.
 Stay in your favorite text editor.

 What is "Soft Refresh CSS" feature?

-What is "Soft Refresh JS" feature?
+What is “Soft Refresh JS”?

-Is there a support for Safari?
+Is there support for Safari?
 Opera?

-I'm editing files directly on my server via ssh, is it possible to use XRefresh over network?
+I’m editing files directly on my server via ssh, is it possible to use XRefresh over the network?

-about:configinto the URL bar and filter keys by "xrefresh".
-Keysextensions.xrefresh.hostandextensions.xrefresh.localConnectionsOnlyis what you are looking for.
+into the URL bar and filter keys by “xrefresh”.
+Keysextensions.xrefresh.host

 Do you support @import linked css files in Soft Refresh of CSS?

-No, you have to link all css files directly from root HTML using <link rel="..."> tag.
+No, you have to link all css files directly from the root HTML using <link rel=”…“> tag.
 Other kinds of css stylesheets linkage are ignored during soft refresh.

 I don't see XRefresh panel in IE. What should I try?